anastassiavybornova/knudepunkter/NEXTSTEPS.md

 [ ] update and combine the scripts 01_define_area and 02_get_beta_data into one script where: input... which area we want to look at (typically a municipality border?); output... beta data for that area

-[ ] update and combine the scripts 03_preprocess_beta_data and 04_beta_to_network with *NEW* folkersma data (with info on split, child/parent nodes etc.) to create a fully connected, simplified network. possibly look into building a graph within qgis: https://docs.qgis.org/3.28/en/docs/pyqgis_developer_cookbook/network_analysis.html
+[Ane] update and combine the scripts 03_preprocess_beta_data and 04_beta_to_network with *NEW* folkersma data (with info on split, child/parent nodes etc.) to create a fully connected, simplified network. possibly look into building a graph within qgis: https://docs.qgis.org/3.28/en/docs/pyqgis_developer_cookbook/network_analysis.html

 [ ] FOR NOW, drop the scripts 05_get_concept_data and 06_concept_to_network

-[ ] update and combine the scripts 08_septima_from_wfs... and 08_septima_from_wfs..._ane into one script that fetches all requested septima data and creates corresponding layers
+[Ane] update and combine the scripts 08_septima_from_wfs... and 08_septima_from_wfs..._ane into one script that fetches all requested septima data and creates corresponding layers

-[ ] add a config file where one can decide *which* septima layers to add
+[not now] add a config file where one can decide *which* septima layers to add

 [ ] update the 09_evaluate_septima script to evalute all data from step 08

 [ ] update 10_compare_networks

+[ ] docker?!

 ***